 In autumn 2022 a second flock was started on Orkney’s mainland, initially with ewe lambs, a ‘nanny’ ewe and a wether lamb as companion for their future ram.
 In July 2023 ram Lochend Carl-Henrick joined the flock, settling with his wether companion.
 They hope to have their first lambs in spring 2024.

 Wanting to make sheep farming accessible to an urban dweller, in 2022 one of Burnside’s regular helpers started her own flock with her chosen ewe lamb Kornelie.
-This year she produced a beautiful fleece for Marianne to spin and weave.
-She and her future offspring will live with the Burnside flock, being managed with them as Marianne’s flock grows.
+This year she produced a beautiful fleece for Marianna to spin and weave.
+She and her future offspring will live with the Burnside flock, being managed with them as Marianna’s flock grows.

 GOT SOME QUESTIONS?